 But, what else?
 In Malachi’s book, the Lord urged commitment to their marriages, providing an environment conducive to feelings of love and security for the children.
 There are many reasons people divorce, sometimes for safety because of violence, harm, and abuse.
 Sometimes because of marital unfaithfulness.
 Malachi isn’t addressing these legitimate reasons.

 Here Malachi writes of causeless abandonment.
 The spouse being divorced, husband or wife, did nothing wrong.
 It only takes one to walk away, leaving a spouse who did not want to be divorced.
 The divorce discussed here is frivolous divorce with no attempts at reconciliation, because the one initiating the divorce has hardened their heart and turned toward a pagan lifestyle.
-The selfish one leaves behind hurting victims.
+The selfish one leaves behind wounded and hurting victims.

 If you’re the one left by an abandoning or unfaithful spouse, the Lord is on your side.
 Read Malachi.
 He is with you.
 He loves you.
 He will be a father or a mother to the children bereft of one parent or the other.